thegrymek/python-disk-collections/README.rst

 By default items before save are pickled and compressed.
 Use that list as usual list!

+In addition, there is implemented extended python deque with disk storage and same behaviour as **collections.deque**.

-Intend of package was to create generic list that stores really big list of items that does not fit in memory and to avoid usage of external cache and local database storages.
+Intend of package was to create generic iterables that stores really big collection of items that does not fit in memory and to avoid usage of external cache and local database storages.